Where is the entrance to the Winden Cave located?

 If you’ve watched the Netflix series Dark, you know that one of the key locations in this crazy series is the Winden Cave.
-There you can find the passage to travel through time that links 1953, 1986, and 2019.
-But, since we saw it on TV for the first time, we wondered where we could find the cave in Dark.
+There, you can find the passage to travel through time that links 1953, 1986, and 2019.
+But, since we saw it on TV for the first time, we wondered where we could find the cave in the Dark.

-Once we find out that most of the locations in Dark were shot around Berlin, we started wondering where we could find the Winden Cave.
-We already saw some of the key places in the series.
-And we even wrote about some of them, like the church, the bridge, and and the school in Winden.
-But there are some places we still need to find.
+Once we discovered that most of the locations in Dark were shot around Berlin, we started wondering where we could find the Winden Cave.
+We already saw some of the critical places in the series.
+And we even wrote about some of them, like the church, the bridge, and the school in Winden.

 Rodrigo and Elissa from Canal Alemanizando, our Dark research friends, got some Instagram tips about the location.
-And, one cold day at the end of 2019, we packed our cameras and went to see if the advice was real.
+And, one cold day at the end of 2019, we packed our cameras and went to see if the advice was accurate.

-If you are reading this, we hope you have watched Dark before or else, this won’t make much sense.
+If you are reading this, we hope you have watched Dark before, or else this won’t make much sense.
 So, stop this now and go watch the last two seasons of the series and come back to read about it a little later.

 But, enough with this.
 Where is the entrance to the Winden Cave located?

-When it comes to the shots done inside the Winden Cave, it seems like the shots were done in the Unicorn Cave in the Harz region, here in Germany.
-Which makes sense since there are no rock formations like those around Berlin and Brandenburg.
-The outside area, where you can see the entry to the cave system, is fake, and the cave is not real.
-What you can see in the series is a mixture of CGI and a set built in a forest between Tremsdorf and Saarmund in Brandenburg, south of Berlin.
+Regarding the shots inside the Winden Cave, it seems like they were done in the Unicorn Cave in the Harz region here in Germany.
+This makes sense since there are no rock formations like those around Berlin and Brandenburg.
+The outside area, where you can see the entry to the cave system, is fake, and the cave is not natural.

 Too bad we didn’t manage to see the set built for the series, and we didn’t see anything in the forest that pointed out that this is where the Winden Cave is.
 But, if you pay attention to the shape of the trees where the cave entry should be, you know this is the right place.